dtrelogan/react-formstate/api.md

 ### <a name="UnitOfWork.createModel">object createModel()</a>

-use this to create a model upon form submission. returns null if form state is invalid or if waiting for asynchronous validation to complete.
+creates a model upon form submission.

+returns null if form state is invalid or if waiting on asynchronous validation.

 ```jsx
 handleSubmit(e) {